alexisbourdais/MetaTox/README.md

 As this project was designed for non-bioinformaticians, a graphical interface via zenity was included.

-Linux and Windows (WSL) compatible.
+Linux compatible.
+Windows-WSL2 (in progress) compatible.
 Not tested on Mac.

 ## Quick start